petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 Saves the archive locally (for example, `/tmp/cloud-init-logs-timestamp.tar.gz`).

 > [!TIP]
-> If you are troubleshooting a custom image, you should consider adding a user during the image.
+> If you're troubleshooting a custom image, you should consider adding a user during the image.
 If the provisioning fails to set the admin user, you can still log in to the OS.

 #### Analyzing the logs